 There are four sections you need to be aware of when defining an app routine:

-- General: By clicking the edit button, you can edit the routine's name and description, as well set the routine as active or inactive.
+General: By clicking the edit button, you can edit the routine's name and description, and set it active or inactive.

-- Actions: This is where you create the set of actions which are part of this app routine.
+Actions: Define the set of actions for this app routine.

-Note that the Actions section says "Edit Draft Actions".
-This is because App Routines are not available to be used until they are published.
+Note: The Actions section says "Edit Draft Actions" because App Routines are not available to be used until they are published.
 Until then, they are in a draft state.

 Continuing with our scenario, let's define this app routine.

 Part 1 - Define Input